bobwallis/Blueline/README.md

 Copy `./app/config/parameters.yml.dist` to `./app/config/parameters.yml` and fill in the configuration options.

 Create a virtual server pointing to ./web, and redirect all non-existent file requests to app.php.
+In a production environment you should block access to app_dev.php.

-Make sure that your local system is properly configured for Symfony:
+Make sure that your local system is properly configured for Symfony.
 Execute the `check.php` script from the command line:

     php app/check.php

 If you get any warnings or recommendations, fix them before moving on.
 The [Symfony installation notes][3] will help.
+The `app/cache` and `app/logs` directories must be writable both by the web server and the command line user.

 3) Create and initialise the database
 -------------------------------------
-Create a new PostgreSQL database and user if required (to match what was just put in the configuration), either using your system tools, or by running `php ./app/console doctrine:database:create`.
+Create a new PostgreSQL user if required (to match what was just put in the configuration), and run `php ./app/console doctrine:database:create` to create the database.

-Now would be a good time to install the necessary database functions.
-Install the `fuzzystrmatch` extension into the Blueline database, by executing something like `psql -d blueline -c "CREATE EXTENSION fuzzystrmatch"`.
+Install the `fuzzystrmatch` extension (used for the search functionality) into the Blueline database, by executing something like `psql -d blueline -c "CREATE EXTENSION fuzzystrmatch"`.

-Have a look at Doctrine's table creation SQL with:
+Then have a look at Doctrine's table creation SQL with:

     php ./app/console doctrine:schema:create --dump-sql